What Is Brand Equity? (+ How to Build It)

 Analyse competing brands regularly and the strategies they use to build brand equity.

-Always be thinking of ways to enhance the brand experience for existing customers.
+Always think of ways to enhance the brand experience for existing customers.

 Conduct continual market research to uncover new niche markets that may be interested in your brand.